jalpp/GreetingMaster/README.md

 # GreetMaster

-This bot was built during Discord
+This bot was built during the Discord
-Buildathon event, bot is responsible for keeping track of how many greets
+Buildathon event, the bot is responsible for keeping track of how many greets
 Good Morning/Good Night and Good Afternoon across all Discord servers.

-For this bot, I got special DiscordDev Buildathon role from Discord team in the Discord Dev server!
+For this bot, I got a special DiscordDev Buildathon role from the
+Discord team in the Discord Dev server!

 # Tech Stack